-Try something new: go UP the hill on skis OR spikes and THEN ski or ride the chair down.
+Try something new: go UP the hill on skis with skins OR boots & spikes and THEN ski or ride the chair down.
 That is what makes this discipline unique and worthwhile.

 Participants from past seasons describe it as “fun,” “exhilarating,” “goal fulfilling,” “heart-pumping but worth it!"
 You can go as fast or as slow as you wish; the goal is to make it to the top and, more importantly, to have fun doing it.
 Then you can enjoy well deserved breakfast or hot chocolate with fellow members at the Arrowhead cafe!